Northwest France

 also famous for gentle farmland with fields and hedgerows, its stables

-and racehorses.
-The Normandy Beaches, Omaha, Juno and the others, scene
+Omaha, Juno and the others, scene

 of the vital D-Day landings in the Second World War, draw many